 Why user interviews are important for any digital project.
 How they are not about ‘getting feedback’.
 What your questions should focus on.

-This blog will help you understand why user interviews are important, how they aren’t about ‘getting feedback’, and what your questions should focus on.
+This resource will help you understand why user interviews are important, how they aren’t about ‘getting feedback’, and what your questions should focus on.

 The main user research event